|

 As we reflect on 2023, we are filled with gratitude for the unwavering support you have shown Live It Learn It throughout the past year.
 Your commitment to our mission has fueled our efforts and made a meaningful impact on the lives of DC students and teachers.

-like you!
+Looking ahead, we are excited about the possibilities that 2024 holds.
+We have ambitious goals and transformative projects on the horizon, such as implementing a three-year strategic plan, building new programming partnerships, and connecting with members of our LILI community— like you!
 We invite you to continue with us on this journey in a way that feels meaningful for you.
 Meet us for coffee, join the LILI Honor Roll (more info in the Field Notes section), or share this newsletter with a friend.
 Your continued support is not only valued, it is indispensable in helping us make a lasting difference in our community.

 We are excited to share the latest issue of The Progress Report with you, highlighting various milestones from the year, upcoming events, and organizational updates!
 While there is a lot to look forward to, we would be remiss not to mention the passing of our beloved Board Member, Joseph F. Horning, Jr. We invite you to read more below.